 The required post-marketing trials should be done quickly.
 Unfortunately, there is currently no evidence that this is happening on schedule.
 None of the trial protocols have been submitted to FDA (as of December 2013).
 FDA does not routinely require submission of post-marketing trials prior to approval.
 But they should.

 The researchers suggest that the FDA change the prescribing information for both drugs to be explicit about possible harm: "Because of concerns that this drug might increase cardiovascular morbidity or mortality, FDA has required a randomized trial to be completed by 2017."

 "Based on the information that is currently available, the two new drugs look like slim pickings," the researchers said.

-Explore further: FDA to decide on Qnexa obesity drug in July
+Explore further: FDA rejects new obesity drug Qnexa